 However, these speed ratings are a little misleading and very atypical.
 Due to interference, obstructions, and distance from your wireless router, it is far more common to experience 802.11AC top speeds of 720 Mbps.
 Arguably, this is still incredibly fast.

 In addition, the 802.11AC standard can support up to a maximum of eight antennas.
 Unfortunately, it is very uncommon to see a home router with this many antennas.
 Manufacturers want to keep the cost of their products down as well as keep the size of their models small.
 Too many antennas increase the price and bulkiness of their routers.

 You must also understand that 802.11AC will not really give you an improved range (conversely to the IEEE’s claims), but it does have the ability to give you a stronger signal within any given Wi-Fi coverage area compared to 802.11N.
 This may seem counter-intuitive at first, but consider that both signals operate in the 5 GHz frequency.
 However, 802.11AC includes an intelligent feature called beamforming.
 Without this feature, your antennas act as omnidirectional antennas that transmit the signal equally in all directions.
 On the other hand, beamforming is able to understand what direction your wireless signal is coming from and increase the signal strength to that area.
-For a little help on selecting your next wireless router, check out my top selections for best Wi-Fi routers for 2015.
+For a little help on selecting your next wireless router, check out my top selections for best Wi-Fi routers.